-Wander over to Bin22, where you’ll find a sophisticated yet casual reprieve from the cold outside.
+Wander over to Bin22, where you’ll find a sophisticated yet casual reprieve from the crowds outside.
 Located steps away from the Town Square, this wine and tapas bar is attached to a bottle shop and specialty grocer, and is a perfect spot for a meal and a glass of wine.
 Pick from one of the ever-changing wines by the glass to sample while you watch chefs pulling fresh mozzarella in the open kitchen.
-Community tables and warm staff bring the intimate atmosphere and Spanish- and Italian-style tapas to life.
+Community tables, an outdoor deck and warm staff bring the intimate atmosphere and Spanish- and Italian-style tapas to life.
 Like the wine you tasted?
 There is no corkage fee, so grab a bottle to savor in the wine bar, or ask one of the members of the knowledgeable vintner team to pull together a selection to take with you that fits your taste and budget.
 Looking to dine away?
 Choose from a wide assortment of meats, cheeses and more from the specialty grocer.

 From the outside, Bodega looks like your average gas station store, but don’t let the exterior façade fool you.
 Inside you’ll find a gem — a specialty grocery store, butcher and bottle shop that will blow your mind.
 Filled with an abundance of local products and gourmet foods, Bodega has plenty of provisions to choose from, in addition to an intimate bar and liquor store.
-The store is led by an in-house butcher who creates a rotating selection of Bovine + Swine sausages to enjoy packaged up for you to take home.
-During breakfast and lunch, choose from a selection of grab-and-go eats, freshly made breakfast burritos and a variety of hot soups all winter long.
+Pick from the butcher area, which includes a rotating selection of Bovine + Swine sausages, packaged up for you to take home.
+During breakfast and lunch, choose from a selection of grab-and-go eats, from hot fried chicken sandwiches (from the outdoor fried chicken shack) and burritos to soups and more.
 For takeout, you will find everything you need for a fantastic dinner at home.
 And you mustn’t leave without the Cream + Sugar ice cream sandwiches or famous adult sloshies.

 A classic since it opened in 1966, this west bank restaurant has been a favorite ever since.
 Calico’s longevity is proof that there is something everyone will enjoy at this institution.
 The Calico bar is a great place to relax with a mouthwatering pizza, hot from the wood-burning oven, and a bottle of wine from the extensive and well-priced wine list.
 Entrée selections include house-made pastas, grilled steaks, pork tenderloin and seasonal fish.
-The kids menu is a bargain at only $3.50 per child.
+The kids’ menu is a bargain at only $3.50 per child.
 The portions are large, the food is fresh and delicious, and the value is hard to beat.
 For lighter options, the Calico offers a great selection of salads and soups, and a separate bar menu.
 Outside, a large lawn offers a great place for kids to play, and adults can sip on a tasty beverage from the new outdoor Yard Bar (open in summer only) while they watch the kids run around the yard.

 All locals will tell you that Creekside is a classic favorite for sandwiches and sloshies.
 Touches like the bread, baked fresh in house, and freshly squeezed juices in the drinks make all the difference.
 But the real secret is how much more Creekside offers.
 In addition to a full deli counter and grocery, liquor store and supplies, Creekside offers a selection of homemade items for breakfast, lunch and takeout.
 Think homemade meatballs for sub sandwiches, breakfast croissant sandwiches and even a selection of fresh doughnuts.
 Fans flock to the deli on Fridays, where the enormous fish sandwich is a huge hit, and there are also lunch specials every day of the week.
 Early risers headed for an adventure love the early morning hours, making it convenient to grab an egg sandwich or satisfying breakfast burrito.
 Fans of a classic sandwich will be thrilled with the size, value and extensive options of ingredients.

-E.leaven’s extensive menu, combined with homemade pastries and breads, makes this deli one of a kind.
-It’s one of the few places serving breakfast and lunch ALL day with endless options including huevos rancheros (a local favorite) and a variety of omelets accompanied by breakfast potatoes and your choice of homemade toast.
-E.leaven offers what is arguably some of the best corned beef hash and eggs this side of New York.
-For lunch, enjoy hearty salads and massive deli sandwiches and wraps served with homemade chips or a house salad.
-Heading out for a day on the snow?
-Grab a breakfast burrito or Kaiser Egg Sandwich and coffee before hitting the slopes (they will even deliver).
-Or call e.leaven for gourmet box lunches.
-E.leaven also offers breakfast, lunch and private dinner catering.
+E.leaven’s extensive menu, fresh breads and pastries make this deli one-of-a-kind.
+It’s one of the few places serving breakfast and lunch ALL day.
+There are endless options, including huevos rancheros and a variety of omelets accompanied by breakfast potatoes and your choice of toast.
+E.leaven offers what’s arguably some of the best corned beef hash and eggs this side of New York.
+For lunch, enjoy hearty salads and massive deli sandwiches served with homemade chips or a side salad.
+If you are heading to the national parks for the day, stop in for breakfast and take a box lunch with you.
+E.leaven offers takeout and delivery, as well as catering for breakfast, lunch and dinner.